adstriegel/cse20289-fa23/assignments/assignment08/Assignment8.md

 exit
 ```

-### Tasks 4e, 4f - Server / Client - Missing

-* Add in the `missing` functionality from Assignment 5.
-Use the data of the directory as the reference point.
-This should be tracked on the server side.
-* The `missing` functionality should follow a similar behavior to the `lowbat` query

 ### Task 5 - Choose Your Features

 At this point, the code as robustly written will get you to 85 percent of the potential score.
 Your task is then to improve the code and add in functionality that you feel appropriate to get to a higher score.
 You may choose whatever you see is fit to get there or simply call it good at 85 percent.